Industrial Case Studies

 Industrial Case Studies are not exclusively focused on an industry but are specifically crafted to be open to industry contributions.
 The difference between the archival research papers and case studies is that Case Studies need not to be a part of a longer body of research.

 The Case Study should be submitted in the Extended Abstract Format (2-8 pages).
 The Extended Abstract template can be downloaded in Latex/MS word version from the Link- https://sigchi.org/templates/.
+It must be submitted using EasyChair.

 References do not count towards page length.
 The extended abstract submission by itself must give a clear understanding of the Industrial Case Studies, authors are proposing.